christinechengubc/WargamersApp/README.md

 # WargamersApp
-An online GUI for the Wargamers club to manage their games, events and more.
+An online GUI for the Wargamers club to manage and view their games, events and club information.

 Using the Script:
 1. Open cmd prompt